Radio Control and Battery Power for Model Railroads

 About this Website

-The purpose of this website is to encourage use of on-board battery power and radio control of locomotives (and similar traction equipment) modeled in HO, On3, On30, Sn3 and S scales.
-Combining on-board battery power and radio control eliminates all, or at least the most inconvenient aspects of, wiring and operating a layout.
-Eliminating dependence on rail to wheel electrical contact for both power and control significantly improves reliability of locomotive operation.
+The purpose of this website is to encourage use of on-board battery power and radio control of locomotives (and similar traction equipment) modeled in HO, On3, and On30 scales.
+Combining on-board battery power and radio control has two major benefits:

 Picture